 I am a passionate proselytizer of bugs–specifically the beneficial bacteria found in fermented foods.
 In my former position at Whole Foods Market, I spoke to hundreds of people over ten years who offered testimony after testimony to the effectiveness of probiotics.
 And finally, it seems, the idea of “beneficial” bacteria has entered the cultural conversation under the meme of “the microbiome.”

 Although the microbiome is meant to describe our entire bodies’ bacterial ecosystem, much of the current talk focuses on the gut, and the profound influence the gut has on our health.
 Many scientists studying the microbiome are hesitant to make recommendations.
 In his groundbreaking article, however, Michael Pollan teased enough information out of his sources to discover “the outlines of a new diet.”

 Near the end of the article, Pollan writes, “one of the keys to good health may turn out to involve managing our internal fermentation.”

-Recently, I have also tried a relatively new product, Restore.
+Recently, I have also tried a relatively new product, Ion Biome.
 I cannot recommend this product enough.
 The effects have astonished me.
 My digestion has improved appreciably, and I am sleeping better.
 This is a simple addition to any diet.